 Monte was able to find information and documents on the descendants of Abraham Sherbondy (ancestor of Clan L) which no other descendants before or since have been able to do.
 A record of the first marriage of George Sherbondy (#1251) to Margaret Bell (with a daughter b.
 1842-1843) is one example.
 Another example is a copy of the “Family Record” written by Rachel Catherine Sherbondy Howard prior to 1941 with information on Abraham and his children.
 Monte got a copy of this from Eileen Howard Dietz.
 You can see the copy on the Sherbondy Biographies Page.
 Abraham had 4 sons; George, Richard, John and Abraham.
 Because of Abraham’s frequent moves across the country, Monte’s research encompassed many areas, including the following: Mifflin County and Allegheny County, PA, Allen County and Kosciusko County, IN and Mitchell County, KS.

 Monte is a descendant of the Richard branch of the Abraham Sherbondy Clan (Clan L.).
-He currently lives in Beloit, KS.
-He lived most of his life with his brother on a farm in Lincoln County, Kansas.
+He was born 10 Sep 1937 and passed away 4 April 2012.
+Toward the end of his life he lived in Beloit, KS.
+He lived most of his life with his brother on a farm in Hunter, Lincoln County, Kansas.
 This farm is the same farm that he was raised on and that his father lived on all of his life.
 This is the farm that was purchased by his grandparents, Lewis Burke Thompson and Alice May Sherbondy, daughter of Richard Copeland and Lovina Sherbondy.